elated-egrets/bangazon-api/README.md

     - Create a new product
     - /category/
 1. PUT
-1.  - Edit an existing product
+    - Edit an existing product
     - /category/<id>
     - All keys are required when editing
 1. DELETE
     - /category/<id>
-1.  - Deletes from Category table
+    - Safe delete from Category table but visible by primary key
-    - Sets Foreign Key of deleted category on products to N1.
+    - cateogry ID remains on product table
 ## project structure

 The django project is the root directory of this repo.
 The 'Bangazon' directory is the parent project configuration, and django apps should be siblings of that directory.